shakhawat-devops/OpenSearch/OpenSearch-StatefulSets/OpenSearch-Server/Readme.md

 }
 #####

 If you get this output then voila!
 Your OpenSearch Server has successfully set up as a StatefulSet in Kubernetes.
 Now I will deploy the OpenSearch Dashboard to access the OpenSearch Cluster.
+Head over to the other repository named OpenSearch-Dashboard